COMPILATION OF STATUTORY FINANCIAL STATEMENTS (LLP)

 2.1 As the limited liability partnership is totally exempt from audit, we have no statutory responsibilities to the limited liability partnership at all.
 Our only responsibilities arise from those specifically agreed upon between us in respect of other professional services.

-2.6 We have a professional duty to compile financial statements that conform with generally accepted accounting principles from the accounting records and information and explanations given to us.
-Furthermore, as members, you have a duty to prepare financial statements that comply with the Companies Act 2006 (as applied by The Limited Liability Partnerships (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008) and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice (UK GAAP)), including the Statement of Recommended Practice: Accounting by Limited Liability Partnerships.
-Where we identify that the financial statements do not conform to UK GAAP or if the accounting policies adopted are not immediately apparent this will need to be disclosed in the financial statements.
+2.7 We have a professional duty to compile financial statements that conform with generally accepted accounting principles from the accounting records and information and explanations given to us.
+Furthermore, as members, you have a duty to prepare financial statements that comply with the Companies Act 2006 (as applied by the Limited Liability Partnerships (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008), regulations made under that Act and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice (UK GAAP)), including the Statement of Recommended Practice: Accounting by Limited Liability Partnerships.
+Where we identify that the financial statements do not conform to UK GAAP or if the accounting policies adopted are not immediately apparent, this will need to be disclosed in the financial statements.

 3. FORM OF THE ACCOUNTANTS’ REPORT